 There are of course a number of western dishes on many menus, meaning even if you didn’t fancy a Polish dish but your travel companion did, you could still eat in a Polish restaurant.
 There are Chinese and Italian restaurants in the city and we also found an amazing burger restaurant called Original Burger located on Dluga Street close to the Town Hall, which genuinely served up some of the best burgers we have ever eaten and believe me, we have eaten a lot.
 We also ate one evening in the Hardrock Café because, in reality, I cannot visit a city with one without paying a visit.
 Mmmm fajitas.
 The prices were also very competitively priced with other restaurants in the area meaning we shared a flatbread, had a main course each and four of pints of beer for around £40, the same has cost us double, if not more, before in other Hardrock Cafes in major cities.

 Beer is always a big thing for us when we travel and we always like to try some of the local stuff.
 Gdańsk has a rich history when it comes to brewing with the city once being home to hundreds of breweries.
 Nowadays there aren’t any, meaning there are no true local Gdańsk beers.
 Therefore, we were unable to drink like true locals.
 We did however always choose Polish beer when ordering.
 Many people state that Polish beers aren’t great but we certainly did not have any issue with it.
-Most, if not all bars and restaurants served either or both – Tyskie and Żywiec.
+Most, if not all bars and restaurants serving either or both – Tyskie and Żywiec.
 We, of course, had to try both for blogging purposes and we both agreed our favourite was Tyskie.
 Also, beer in Gdańsk was very reasonable, especially compared to UK prices.
 We were paying around £1.70 a pint, meaning an extra one or two (or ten) didn’t break the bank.

 This may have been our first visit to Poland but it certainly won’t be our last.
 Have you visited Poland what food (and drink) should we add to our ‘must try’ list for next time?
 What was your favourite dish?
 Please let us know.